Azure-Samples/cognitive-services-speech-sdk/samples/unity/speechrecognizer/README.md

       * Select the `SpeechManager` game object in the scene hierarchy.
       * Enter the following values in the `Speech Recognition (Script) component in the Inspector:
         * Enter your own subscription key in the Inspector field labeled `Speech Service API Key`.
         * Enter the service region of your subscription in the Inspector field labeled `Speech Service Region`.
-For example, replace with `westus` if you are using the 30-day free trial subscription.
    * OPTION 2 - VIA SCRIPT:
       * In the Project Window, navigate to **Assets** > **SpeechSDKSample** > **Scripts** and double-click the `SpeechRecognition` C# script to edit it.
 Note: you can configure which code editor will be launched under **Edit** > **Preferences**, for details see [here](https://docs.unity3d.com/Manual/Preferences.html).
       * Perform the following edits:
         * Replace the string `YourSubscriptionKey` with your own subscription key.
         * Replace the string `YourServiceRegion` with the service region of your subscription.
-For example, replace with `westus` if you are using the 30-day free trial subscription.
         * Save the file.
 * Run the sample scene in the Unity Editor:
   * Press the **Play** button in the Unity Editor toolbar (below the menu bar).